Did You Know?

 The bald eagle is Alaska’s largest resident bird of prey with a wing span up to 7 1/2 feet (2.3 m) long and weights of 8 to 14 pounds (3.6-6.4 kg).
 Like many raptors, females are larger than males.

 Bald eagles are often found along Alaska’s coast, offshore islands, and Interior lakes and rivers.
 The highest nesting densities occur on the islands of Southeast Alaska.
-The total population is estimated at 30,000 birds.
+Biologists estimate there are on the order of 100 ,000–150,000 bald eagles in Alaska, including breeding birds, floaters (non-breeding adults), and sub-adults.

 Fish are the main diet of the bald eagle.
 Eagles are opportunistic and also prey upon waterfowl, small mammals, sea urchins, clams, crabs, and carrion.